fybrik/fybrik/site/docs/contribute/modules.md

       - col2
 ```

-If the module workload needs to return information to the user, that information should be written to the `NOTES.txt` of the helm chart.
+If the module logic needs to return information to the user, that information should be written to the `NOTES.txt` of the helm chart.

 For a full example see the [Arrow Flight Module chart](https://github.com/fybrik/arrow-flight-module/tree/master/helm/afm).

 > **NOTE**: Helm values that are passed from Fybrik to the modules, override the default values defined in the values.yaml file.
-To add additional parameters to be passed to the module, it is recommended to use and configure a conf.yaml file.
+To add additional parameters to be passed to the module, it is recommended to use the conf.yaml file.

 ### Publishing the Helm Chart